 A headset is a good combination of headphones and microphone.

 It will help you talk with your friends and enjoy high-quality sound.

 If you enjoy video games, a gaming headset is highly recommended, as it will vastly improve your experience.

 Hear the footsteps of your enemies before you see them, enjoy the positional accuracy of sound from an open world game and talk with your friends in comfort and perfect clarity.
 It’s essential equipment for any semi-frequent gamer.

-As an alternative, you can get a pair of regular headphones and combine them with an add-on microphone like the ModMic Wireless.
+As an alternative, you can combine a pair of regular headphones with an add-on microphone like the ModMic Wireless.

 For Traveling and Commuting (noise cancelling)